Class: Rack::Builder

 # process's current directory.
 After requiring,

-# assumes MyApp constant contains Rack application
+# assumes MyApp constant is a Rack application

 Instance Method Details